kuiper2000/Applied_Math/_sources/PDE/Heat_equation.md

 ## History and Formula
-The heat equation was first developed by Joseph Fourier in 1822 for the purpose of modeling how heat diffuses over a certain material.
+The heat equation was first developed by Joseph Fourier in 1822 for the purpose of modeling how heat diffuses over a certain material. (later on, the readers will see why the solution of heat diffusion can be approached with Fourier transform.)
 The heat equation follows a very simple energy conservation law.

 ```{math}
 :label: Heat